carpentries-incubator/swc_github_flow/for_novice_contributors.md

-## Instructions for contributing using graphical or command line interfaces using git and GitHub
+## Instructions for contributing to The Carpentries' lesson materials using graphical or command line interfaces with git and GitHub

 ### Prerequisites and other options
 -   Editing requires a GitHub account.
 You can set one up at <https://github.com>
--   If you don’t want to use Github, you can suggest changes by emailing a lesson maintainer
+-   If you don’t want to use Github, you can suggest changes by specifying the lesson in the email title and emailing them to checkout@carpentries.org
-    -   TODO add link to contact maintainers

 Note: The GitHub webpage interface works well for making relatively small edits, like adding a link, fixing typos, or adding several lines of explanation.
 For larger edits, the command line interface is recommended.